Aria-Studios/Prelude/README.md

 ## `versionFile`
 `versionFile` is a simple file that contains a float (number with a decimal place) value with your release information.
 This program is capable of up to four decimal points of precision (over 9000 patch releases), but has only been tested extensively using two decimal points of precision.
 As such, we recommend the use of a version scheme such as `1.23` for your project.
 The program will view the whole number (`1.##`) as the core release and the decimal places (`#.23`) as the patch release.
 The `versionFile` file included in your `coreArchive` should always indicate a core release (`1.0`, `2.0`, etc), while the file included in your `patchArchive` (if you have one) should always match with the remote server's `versionFile` file.
 One last important point to keep in mind with this program is that it cannot recognize the difference between values like `1.1` and `1.10`.

-## `coreArchive`
+## `coreArchive`, `privateCoreArchive`
-The `coreArchive` archive should contain a copy of the full game directory.
+The `coreArchive` (or `privateCoreArchive`) archive should contain a copy of the full game directory.
 It should also be setup so that files can be directly unzipped from the game folder.
-This should contain a `versionFile` information file that matches to this core release, which will overwrite the user's current local copy when they update.
+A `coreArchive` should contain a `versionFile` information file that matches to this core release, which will overwrite the user's current local copy when they update.
 See the screenshot below for what an example setup should look like.

 ![Example of coreArchive layout.](https://media.ariastudio.dev/misc/prelude-core.png)

-## `patchArchive`
+## `patchArchive`, `privatePatchArchive`
-The `patchArchive` archive should contain a copy of ***all files that have been updated since the latest core release*** -- in other words, it is a cumulative patch, not sequential.
+The `patchArchive` (or `privatePatchArchive`) archive should contain a copy of ***all files that have been updated since the latest core release*** -- in other words, it is a cumulative patch, not sequential.
 It should also be setup so that files can be directly unzipped from the game folder.
-This should contain an updated `versionFile` information file that matches to this patch release, which will overwrite the user's current local copy when they update.
+A `patchArchive` should contain an updated `versionFile` information file that matches to this patch release, which will overwrite the user's current local copy when they update.
 See the screenshot below for what an example setup should look like.

 ![Example of patchArchive layout.](https://media.ariastudio.dev/misc/prelude-patch.png)